Pradumnasaraf/DevOps/docs/github-actions/introduction.md

 - [Scenarios](./scenarios.md) - A collection of GitHub Actions workflow files I use and created to help you understand the concepts better.
 - [Learning Resources](./learning-resources.md) - A list of resources to learn more about GitHub Actions.
-- [other Resources](./other-resources.md) - A list of other resources that you can refer to learn more about GitHub Actions.
+- [Other Resources](./other-resources.md) - A list of extra resources that you can use to learn more about GitHub Actions.